St. Lucia Carnival

 11. Get ready for the road

+I hope you’ve had a chance to recuperate from the Pre-Parties on Saturday night and are now ready for the road ahead!
+The road marches typically start early in the morning, so expect some traffic as you head there.
+On the morning of the road march, gather with your friends, enjoy a delicious breakfast together, and begin the exciting process of getting carnival-ready.
 Carnival makeup and styling can be intricate, so if you’re not confident in doing it yourself, consider booking an appointment at a Glam Hub well in advance.
 This way, you can ensure you look and feel your best for the festivities ahead!

-Practical travel tips for St. Lucia
+Practical Travel Tips for Saint Lucia

 Explore the Caribbean!